-Yellow, mushy bowel movements are perfectly normal for breast-fed babies.
+Yellow, mushy bowel movements are perfectly normal for breastfed babies.
 Still, there are many shades of normal when it comes to baby poop.
-Here's a color-by-color guide:
+Here's a color-by-color guide for newborns:

-- Black.
+- Black or dark green.
 After birth, a baby's first bowel movements are black and tarry.
 This type of baby poop is known as meconium.

-- Green-brown.
-As the baby begins digesting breast milk, meconium is replaced with green-brown and then yellow-brown bowel movements.
+- Yellow-green.
+As the baby begins digesting breast milk, meconium is replaced with yellow-green bowel movements.

-If you're concerned about the color or consistency of your baby's bowel movements, contact your baby's doctor.
+If you're concerned about the color or consistency of your baby's bowel movements, contact your baby's health care provider.
 This is especially important if your baby's bowel movements are:

 - Still black several days after birth

 - Less frequent than what is normal for your baby or consistently hard, dry and difficult to pass

 When you contact a health care provider, be prepared to describe your baby's bowel movements, including color, consistency, volume and frequency.
 The more details you provide, the better your baby's health care provider will be able to help you determine if treatment might be needed.